sumanth-0/100LinesOfPythonCode/CONTRIBUTING.md

 Add your Python code file into your folder.

-Add a README.md in that file which explains your script and any prerequisites it may have.
+Add a README.md into that folder which explains your script and any prerequisites it may have.

 ## 7. Test Your Code